elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 {% include image.html file="beacon-api.JPG" caption="Figure 1.
 Beacon API funcionality ([Source](https://docs.genomebeacons.org/implementations-options/))" alt="Beacon API" %}

-* Beacon v2 Reference Implementation: Beacon v2 Reference Implementation, B2RI, is an out-of-the-box example implementation of the Beacon v2 protocol.
+* {% tool "beacon-ri" %}: Beacon v2 Reference Implementation, B2RI, is an out-of-the-box example implementation of the Beacon v2 protocol.
 It is an open-source toolkit based on Python programming language and consists of tools for loading metadata, e.g.phenotypic data, from a CSV file and genomic variants from a VCF file into a MongoDB database.
 It also features the Beacon query engine (REST API) and comes bundled with an example dataset (CINECA synthetic cohort EUROPE UK1) comprising synthetic data.

 {% include image.html file="beacon-ri.JPG" caption="Figure 2.
 Beacon RI funcionality. ([Source](https://docs.genomebeacons.org/implementations-options/))" alt="Beacon RI" %}